Welcome to Trend In Need!

 3. Dyeing:

 • The fabric is dipped into natural or synthetic dyes.
-Artisans often use vibrant, traditional colors like red, yellow, indigo, and green.
+Artisans often use vibrant, traditional colours like red, yellow, indigo, and green.

 • Multiple dips create a layered effect, enhancing the vibrancy of the patterns.